People

 An expert in navigating complex municipal design standards, building codes and systems, Simone translates what many consider red tape into creative opportunities.
 She also has experience working with multiple stakeholders and partners, engaging in iterative and complex conversations, and exploring cultural variations.
 She relishes the iterative nature of complex projects.
 These qualities allow her to act as a strong client advocate, turning complex and multi-faceted challenges into understandable solutions.

-Outside of the Studio, Simone has more creative interests than there is space to list, but let’s just say she sews and practices Aikido.
+Outside of the Studio, Simone has more creative interests than there is space to list, but let’s just say she gardens extensively for food and dyestuffs, and works towards re-wilding landscapes with native plant species.